kwgoodman/books/readme.rst

 ====

 ===  ================================================   ==========================
-Jul  On Tyranny                                         Timothy Snyder Jul  The Rise and Fall of D.O.D.O.
+Jul  Stories of Your Life and Others                    Ted Chiang Jul  On Tyranny                                         Timothy Snyder Jul  The Rise and Fall of D.O.D.O.
 Stephenson & Galland Jun  Borne                                              Jeff Vandermeer